-He became a relentless supporter, and together with his fellow Mutual of America colleague, Ed Kenney, he helped build Concern Worldwide U.S. into the powerhouse it is today.
-He served as chairman of the board from 2001 to 2017, raising awareness and millions of dollars to support Concern’s mission to help the poorest of the poor around the world, from remote villages in Ethiopia to refugee camps in Lebanon to urban slums in Haiti.
+He served as chairman of the board of Concern from 2001 to 2017, raising awareness and millions of dollars to help the poorest of the poor around the world, from remote villages in Ethiopia to refugee camps in Lebanon to urban slums in Haiti.

 And he didn’t just give money, and raise money, Tom took Concern’s mission personally and made hundreds of visits to troubled spots around the world, bringing relief and a smile to everyone he met.